rafaelrozon/dotfiles/README.md

 ### Symlinks

-Create symlinks from users's home folder to the templates folder of the role.
+- Create symlinks from users's home folder to the templates folder.
 Currently it creates one link for .bash_profile.
 It also sets up shell aliases and PATH.
+- IMPORTANT: It'll not backup any files that are in your home folder

 ### Projects